 Beyond the Bio: Manuel Pastor

-You can find the degrees and bullet points of the career accomplishments of the keynote speakers who will appear at the 2012 Funders’ Network conference.
+You can find the degrees and bullet points of the career accomplishments of the keynote speakers who will appear at the 2015 Funders’ Network conference.
 But there's more to the stories of these diverse, complex, and nuanced individuals.
-The Network is pleased to share the second in its new series of in-depth profiles of our conference keynote speakers with our profile of Dr. Manuel Pastor, Professor of American Studies & Ethnicity at the University of Southern California.
+The Network is pleased to share another its series of in-depth profiles of our conference keynote speakers with our profile of Dr. Manuel Pastor, Professor of American Studies & Ethnicity at the University of Southern California.
 Click here to download the pdf.

 During his school years, Manuel Pastor’s teachers neither expected nor encouraged him to go to college.
 The son of a janitor who eventually became an air conditioning repairman, Pastor grew up in working class communities in southern California, where students, especially students of color, were not generally considered college material.
 His rise to becoming a nationally renowned academic and thought-leader is a classic American “beat-the-odds” story.
 But Pastor doesn’t think anyone should have to beat the odds just to get an education, and he’s devoted his career to making sure that opportunity isn’t reduced to a game of chance.